Eunice has, insofar as it is possible to say such a thing,

 anniversary yesterday.
 Luckily, there are well accepted and

-standing on one's feet.
+not require standing on one's feet.

 We are still hoping that Eunice